Two weeks ago, my husband and I embarked on 4-day, 1,600 miles road trip from Maryland to Texas.

 As wives we can be so caught up and forget the ways our husbands love us.
 I need to remember to notice what he does and how he does it and thank him more often.

 We were out shopping for household things when my husband dropped down and began studying kitchen items.

-And being an acts of service girl, his engagement was rather appealing 😉
+Being an acts of service girl, his kitchen engagements were rather appealing 😉

-6. He is a dude ( he is different)
+6. He is a dude aka he is different

 We had a long laugh when I asked him to unpack a box of new water glasses and he left the empty box container on the counter top, next to the glasses, instead of discarding it in the trash.